iamluc/buse/README.md

 About
 -----
-buse helps managing and executing git command in several repositories at the same time.
+buse helps managing and executing git commands in several git repositories at the same time.

 buse is currently 'work in progress'.
 Command and arguments could change.